nliaudat/meter-reader/README.md

 (api is available)

 ## Todos:
-* test and improve
 * make a hassio component (not actually possible cause nor tflite-runtime nor tensorflow supports python 3.13).
 Perhaps can hassio use venv ?
+The actual solution use the docker image
 * make a scene text recognition model to recognise all digits in one shot. (actually investigating paddleOcr, OpenOcr, Parsec)